 - Multiple credit cards: always use the same card on the same device on Ventra readers

-Another downside of EMV contactless is that it’s a very dumb smartcard that cannot support various point to point fare structures (student, senior, commuter passes, etc.).
+Another downside of EMV contactless is that it’s a very dumb read only smartcard that cannot support various point to point fare structures (student, senior, commuter passes, etc.).
 EMV is also the slowest payment technology out there.
 It was created by a credit card consortium for leisurely check out at a department store, not for daily crush of commuters zipping through transit gates at rush hour.
 EMV transactions are always slower than a transit card at the gate with none of the functionality or benefits.
 The differences between native transit virtual cards and EMV are nicely captured on the HOP page.

 Payment cards are owned by the bank, not the transit company or the customer.
-That means conditions for both transit company and customer to use it.
-Service can be turned off without notice, such as Singapore transit users stranded mid-trip with canceled cards.
+That means conditions for both transit company and customer to use it: international travelers are subject to foreign exchange fees at the gate and service can be turned off without notice, such as Singapore transit users stranded mid-trip with canceled cards.
 Transit cards however are owned by the customer, the prepaid balance you put in them is yours.
 Anybody, even without a credit card or credit rating to their name, can get a transit card.

 My position is that it’s a better long term business opportunity for transit companies to limit bank cards and QR codes to the backend for adding money to transit cards on digital wallets, where they really shine, and use closed loop transit gate value capture to focus instead on building better services tied to transit cards that benefit customers and businesses of the entire transit region, aka a transit platform business model.